betaglot/plantabeta/docs/development/ElementRelationshipDiagram.md

 ### Outcome > Output

-False value is a bunch of features that planters don't use.
+False value is a bunch of features that Planters don't use.
 The value of a stump is not its color (HexadecimalValue, RGB values), rather value comes from the stump's PotentialMicrosites.
 The RouteElement(PotentialMicrosite, FlagSite) gives the EnvironmentElement(Stump) value

 Theorem the name of an object, while Problem is the object's values and methods.